-That's why, for instance, there have been recurring cold wars between the U.S. and Russia, and it's why the latest one was heated up again over the battle for Ukraine.
+The problem is that is still goes on, because it's really about a fight for domain, natural resources and strategic military footholds.
+That's one of the reasons why there have been recurring cold wars between the U.S. and Russia, and it's why the latest one was heated up again over the battle for Ukraine.
 It is rather like the old children's game of "King of the Mountain" -- about who's the toughest, who's got the most power, and who rules.
 And it's not new.
-It's been going on since ancient times.
+It's been going on since ancient times, because nations are ruled by people who fight for the power to rule.
+Thus nations fight for the power to rule.